-If the employee is dismissed without just cause or justified reason, he/she may (within 60 days of the receipt of the letter of dismissal) challenge the dismissal in writing.
-The employee can initiate a claim before the Court for unfair dismissal within 180 day period from challenging the dismissal.
+If an employee is dismissed without just cause or justified reason, he/she may (within 60 days of the receipt of the letter of dismissal) challenge the dismissal in writing.
+The employee can initiate a claim before the Court for unfair dismissal within a 180-day period from challenging the dismissal.